 This PDF is the current document as it appeared on Public Inspection on 06/02/2015 at 11:15 am.

-NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim June 2015 as Great Outdoors Month.
-I urge all Americans to explore the great outdoors and to uphold our Nation's legacy of conserving our lands and waters.
+NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim June 2015 as National Oceans Month.
+I call upon Americans to take action to protect, conserve, and restore our oceans, coasts, and Great Lakes.Start Printed Page 31830

 IN WITNESS WHEREOF, I have hereunto set my hand this twenty-ninth day of May, in the year of our Lord two thousand fifteen, and of the Independence of the United States of America the two hundred and thirty-ninth.